 The combined success of these programmes and the resulting positive outcomes have brought us to the formalisation of the charity: Northampton Saints Foundation.

 Preserving the history of the Northampton Saints is also a key part of the Foundation.
 With its own heritage department, supported by Club Historian Graham McKechnie, and a team of volunteers, it dedicates time to the researching and recording the club's history and remembering the individuals who have bought the club to where it is today.

-This transition brings all our programmes and departments together under one umbrella organisation, with the clear vision of Inspiring, supporting and educating the young people in our community.
+This transition brings all our programmes and departments together under one umbrella organisation, with the clear vision to INSPIRE, SUPPORT and EDUCATE young people in our community.
 Our ambition is to create an infrastructure of skills, people, resources and facilities that means we can continue fulfilling the club’s longstanding vision.